dandyvica/clf/README.md

 This reimplementation in Rust aims at solving original *check_logfiles* drawbacks:

 * straightforward distribution: a single executable is needed.
+Using the *musl* static binary, no need for a specific verison of *libc*.
 * enhanced portability: same behaviour between Windows, Linux or BSD-like operating systems.
 * lightning speed: with an execution speed comparable to C or C++, execution time is not a hurdle.
 Multi-threaded is a future target.
+* ability to either call an external script or send JSON data coming from logfile to a TCP stream or a UNIX domain stream.
 * standard configuration file format: opposite to the original *check_logfiles* with uses non-standard files (regular *Perl* files containing *Perl* variables), this implementation uses YAML format for its configuration files.
 YAML is best suited comparing to JSON or XML because there's no need to escape chars for regexes expressions.
 * versatility: coupled with *Jinja2*-like well-known templates, you can imagine lots of possibilities to manage configuration files in a professionnal environment.
 * power: it will take into account not only regular log files, but also list of files command from a shell command or a script.